ankumar/distributed/README.md

 # 1. Products - Web, Mobile, Data, APIs, Desktop, Console, Voice, AR/VR, ...

-**Design ...** Please note the Samples is not meant to be exhaustive
+**Design & Modeling ...** Please note the Samples is not meant to be exhaustive

 1. **API:**